 In my experience, training has been invaluable – and not just during a crisis.
 Training the team on the crisis management plan, and walking through each step together, often identifies gaps in both the communication and operational processes.
 Such gaps could add another issue to the crisis if not addressed.

-Our world changes quickly, and a crisis communications plan can quickly become out of date.
+Our world changes quickly, and the elements of a crisis management plan can quickly become out of date.
 Your team members change, communication channels change, and the risks to your organization change.
 Be sure you have a process in place to regularly review and update your plan.

-If you suspect that your crisis communications plan is not strong enough to handle a real crisis, download our Crisis Communications Plan Checklist.
+If you suspect that elements of your crisis management plan are not strong enough to handle a real crisis, download our Crisis Communications Plan Checklist.
 It will further help you identify weaknesses in your plan.